CoSy Discussion paper: COSY-DP-0601

 Acting can include many kinds of physical action, including reaching, touching, grasping, pushing, pulling, throwing, catching, twisting, inserting, extracting, assembling, disassembling, rearranging, etc. In addition there are communicative acts including pointing, talking about, asking about, hearing about,

 All of the above competences may be products of processes of learning and development, or could be innately instilled in a robot or animal as a result of evolution or design by an engineer.
-Any non-trivial learning will require sophisticated innate meta-level competences, as discussed in the two papers listed below.
+Any non-trivial learning will require sophisticated innate meta-level competences, as discussed in the papers listed below.

 Everything said here about examples should be regarded as indicating just the tiny tip of a huge, still mostly invisible, iceberg whose study requires enormously patient dissection of varied collections of examples.

 Why sensory-motor contingencies do not provide an adequate representation of knowledge about the environment in a child or domestic robot is discussed in connection with different levels of grasping competence (and the requirement for perceiving 'vicarious affordances'), below.

 Development of re-usable orthogonal competences through interaction with the environment requires special innate mechanisms.
 They are innate initially, i.e. genetically determined, but in humans seem to be extendable, possibly by applying the mechanisms to themselves.
 (This required evolution of an architectural extension beyond what most animals have which we have labelled 'meta-management' elsewhere.)
 Some speculations about requirements for these innate mechanisms in altricial species can be found in these three papers co-authored with Jackie Chappell:

 COSY-TR-0501: Altricial self-organising information-processing systems (AISBQ 2005)

 COSY-TR-0502: The Altricial-Precocial Spectrum for Robots (IJCAI 2005)